This article was updated on July 31, 2018.

 Also known as the "pay or play" provision or "employer mandate," the Employer Shared Responsibility caveat of the ACA dictates that employers with 50 or more full-time employees (i.e., employees who work more than 30 hours per week) or full-time equivalent employees (FTEs, i.e., a combination of 30 hours or more per week shared across multiple PTs, according to the IRS) must offer affordable medical coverage to them and to their dependents.
 According to the IRS, employers who don't provide coverage will instead owe an Employer Shared Responsibility payment to the government.

 After the ACA was passed, it was anticipated that affected employers would reduce their full-time employee base and hire more part-time workers, in an effort to save money.
-Findings from a study by the ADP Research Institute, however, actually show an uptick in full-time jobs between 2010 and 2015, while part-time employment increased only slightly.
+Findings from the ADP Research Institute®, however, actually show an uptick in full-time jobs between 2010 and 2015, while part-time employment increased only slightly.
 It can, therefore, be theorized that an improving economy offset full-time to part-time schedule offloading that may have been caused by provisions of the ACA.

 Seasonality and the Affordable Care Act